Nemenick/aiphy-intro-ml-homework/README.md

 > [!WARNING]
 > Binder is an online service which enables using _Jupyter_ notebooks on a shared virtual machine.
 It automatically installs the dependencies in the _requirements.txt_ file.
 However, it might be slow to use, and strongly dependent on the quality of your connexion.

+You can also use [Google’s Colab](https://githubtocolab.com/thesfinox/aiphy-intro-ml-homework), though you will need to install the requirements yourself (e.g. add and execute a cell `!pip install -r requirements.txt`).

 ### Docker Installation

 > [!NOTE]